 LPNs have the opportunity to seek advanced standing in the Associate Degree Nursing Program by successfully completing the LPN-RN Transition course (NUR 1316) completed during an eight-week summer term which allows entry into the final two semesters of the traditional plan of study.
 For further information, prospective students may access the information on the College's website (www.northwestms.edu).
-Acceptance in the LPN Advanced Placement option requires completion of the pre-requisite courses or acceptable substitute courses as listed in the LPN-RN Transition plan of study.
 LPNs in the Transition course must also maintain a current, active, unencumbered license while enrolled in the program.